hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Government Of Timor-Leste 60%, UNDP, New Zealand Agency For International Development

-The aim of this project was to establish an Integrated Waste Management Facility (IWMF) in Dili, the capital, and to reduce the amount of waste going to landfill.
+The aims of this project were to establish an Integrated Waste Management Facility (IWMF) in Dili, the capital, and, as a result, to reduce the amount of waste going to landfill.

-An awareness campaign promoting waste segregation at source and recycling covered Motael and Caicoli neighbourhoods (referred to as sucos in Timor-Leste) through door-to-door household visits, community-level workshops, events targeting youths/students and consultations with local council members.
+An awareness campaign promoting waste segregation at source and 4R (Reject, Reduce, Recycle and Recover) approach covered Motael and Caicoli neighbourhoods (referred to as sucos in Timor-Leste) through door-to-door household visits, community-level workshops, events targeting youths/students and consultations with local council members.
-By the end of 2021, in Motael neighbourhood 131 (out of 766) households were practicing waste segregation and 211 were practicing 4R (Reject, Reduce, Recycle and Recover) approach; in Caicoli neighbourhood 105 households were practicing waste segregation and 98 were practicing 4R approach.
+By the end of 2021, in Motael neighbourhood 131 (out of 766) households were practicing waste segregation and 211 were practicing 4R approach; in Caicoli neighbourhood 105 households were practicing waste segregation and 98 were practicing 4R approach.
-In 2021, 50 people delivered recyclable waste (plastic and garden waste) to the IWMF in exchange for rice or notebooks.
+In 2021, 50 people delivered plastic and/or garden waste to the IWMF in exchange for rice or notebooks.

-At the IWMF, 0.5 tonnes of plastic and garden waste were collected in 2019, 0.4 tonnes in 2020 (85% plastic), and 0.7 tonnes in 2021 (50% plastic and 50% garden waste).
+At the IWMF, 0.5 tonnes of plastic and garden waste were collected in 2019, 0.4 tonnes in 2020 (85% plastic), and 0.7 tonnes in 2021 (50% plastic).
-In 2021, the IWMF produced and sold 224 units of recycled products (bags of compost and plastic products), making 211 USD income.
+In 2021, the IWMF produced and sold 224 units of recycled products (bags of compost and plastic products), making an income of 211 USD.
 Partnerships with potential buyers of the waste and with local recycling businesses were established throughout the project.

-**SDG 9 "Industry, innovation and infrastructure":**

-**SDG 15 "Life on land":**
+**Conclusion:** Establishing the IWMF for recyclable waste management and complementing it with an awareness campaign promoting segregation at source and waste reduction are the strengths of this project.
+If the IWMF proves to be financially and environmentally sustainable and the amounts of waste processed increase as the awareness spreads and the household waste management habits change, the model of financing an IWMF with sales of recycled products could be replicated in other locations.
+Similarly, if successful, use of non-monetary incentives (for example, rice and notebooks) to encourage participation should be considered throughout the region.

+**SDG 11 "Sustainable cities and communities":** Improving management of recyclable waste (both organic and non-organic) will allow the communities to be more sustainable.

+**SDG 15 "Life on land":** The focus on reducing the amount of waste and the amount waste going to landfill will protect soils, ground water and air quality, and minimise open burning of waste.